-Canada Needs More Qualified Women on Corporate Boards
+The World Needs More Qualified Women On Corporate Boards

 How does more women on boards impact a corporation’s performance?
-There is an increasing amount of data to support the need for gender balance on Corporate Boards and the Executive C-Suite of many a corporation.
+There is an increasing amount of data to support the need for gender balance on corporate Advisory Boards, Board of Directors, and the Executive C-Suite of many a corporation.

 Women on Top